and-kal/refund-tax-income-blog-theme/cupper-hugo-theme/income-tax-refund-blog/content/upcoming/2025-12-07/index.md

 venue_show: "CxHxHx"
 ---

-_possibly the last income tax refund show for this year_
+_possibly the last income tax refund show of this year_

 Sunday
 Dec 7, 2025